VyprBot/vyprbot.github.io/commands.md

 | vb adblock                          | Some adblockers that I had saved.
 | vb alogs `USER` `CHANNEL`           | Get the logs of a user on any channel that is supported by [Apulxd Logs](https://logs.apulxd.ga/).
 | vb ban `SINGLE_OR_MULTIPLE_USERS`   | Ban a single user, or a space separated list of users.
 See "vb unban" for vice-versa.
-| vb bday                             | Get your current age, your date of birth, the time until your next bday and how old you'll be on that day.
-Birthdays must be set with the vb setbirthday command.
+| vb bday // vb birthday              | Get your current age, your date of birth, the time until your next bday and how old you'll be on that day.
+Birthdays must be set with the vb set birthday command.
 | vb bot `USER`                       | Check whether the specified user is a bot or not.
 Example: "`vb bot vyprbot`".
 | vb botlist                          | A list of bots that I made during the Hoss and IP grabber raids.
 | vb bttvemote `EMOTE`                | Lookup a list of emotes on BTTV with a specific name. <img src="https://cdn.betterttv.net/emote/54fab7d2633595ca4c713abf/1x">